-Dr. Adam Wood, Department Head
+Dr. Wendy Hoofnagle, Department Head

 Room 2109 West Hall

-The Department of English offers a Master of Arts degree with a major in English.
+The Department of Communication and English offers a Master of Arts degree with a major in English.
 Students have the option of pursuing the M.A. with an emphasis in literature or the M.A. with an emphasis in rhetoric and composition.

 The Department also offers a Master of Arts in English Studies for Language Arts Teachers, a fully online degree program.
 For information on this degree, click here.